fractal-solutions/qflow/README.md

 ## Core Abstractions

-`qflow` is built around a few core abstractions that allow you to define powerful and flexible workflows.
+`qflow` is built around a few core abstractions that enable powerful and flexible workflow definitions.

+### Shared State (`shared` object)

+A central, mutable JavaScript object that is passed through the entire flow.
+Nodes can read from and write to this `shared` object, making it the primary mechanism for passing data and context between different nodes in a workflow.
+This is particularly useful for accumulating results or maintaining state across multiple steps.

 ### Node

 The fundamental building block of any `qflow` workflow.
-A `Node` represents a single operation or step in your flow.
+A `Node` represents a single, atomic operation or step in your flow.

 *   `prep(shared)`: Prepares data for execution.
+Receives the `shared` object.
 *   `exec(prepRes)`: Executes the node's primary logic.
 *   `post(shared, prepRes, execRes)`: Processes the result of `exec`.
+Receives the `shared` object.
-*   `setParams(params)`: Sets parameters for the node.
+*   `setParams(params)`: Configures the node with specific parameters.
+Parameters are accessible via `this.params`.
 *   `next(node, action = "default")`: Chains this node to another, defining the next step in the flow.
-*   `transition(action)`: Initiates a conditional transition to another node.
+*   `transition(action)`: Initiates a conditional transition to another node, allowing for dynamic branching.

 **Asynchronous Nodes (`AsyncNode`, `AsyncBatchNode`, `AsyncParallelBatchNode`)** For operations that involve I/O or are inherently asynchronous, `qflow` provides `AsyncNode` and its variants.
-These nodes use `async`/`await` for non-blocking execution.
+These nodes leverage `async`/`await` for non-blocking execution.
+When working within `AsyncFlow`s, it's crucial to implement the `async` versions of the lifecycle methods:
+*   `prepAsync(shared)`
+*   `execAsync(prepRes, shared)`
+*   `postAsync(shared, prepRes, execRes)`
+*   `preparePrompt(shared)` (specifically for LLM nodes, allowing prompt construction based on `shared` state)

+These `async` methods ensure proper awaiting and data propagation within asynchronous workflows.

 ### Flow

 A `Flow` orchestrates the execution of a sequence of `Node`s.
 It defines the overall path and manages the transitions between nodes.

 *   `start(startNode)`: Sets the initial node for the flow.
-(Note: In practice, you often pass the start node directly to the `Flow` constructor).
+(Note: In practice, you often pass the start node directly to the `Flow` constructor for conciseness).
 *   `_orch(shared, params)` / `_orchAsync(shared, params)`: Internal methods used to run the flow, especially when passing initial parameters to the starting node.
+For most use cases, `flow.run(sharedState)` or `await flow.runAsync(sharedState)` is sufficient.

-**Batch Flows (`BatchFlow`, `AsyncBatchFlow`, `AsyncParallelBatchFlow`)** These flows are designed to process collections of items, running a sub-flow for each item in the batch. `AsyncParallelBatchFlow` executes batch items concurrently.
+**Batch Flows (`BatchFlow`, `AsyncBatchFlow`, `AsyncParallelBatchFlow`)** These specialized flows are designed to process collections of items.
+They run a sub-flow for each item in the batch. `AsyncParallelBatchFlow` is particularly useful for concurrently processing batch items, significantly speeding up operations.

 ### ConditionalTransition

-A helper class used with `Node.transition()` to define conditional branching in your flows.
+A helper class used in conjunction with `Node.transition()` to define conditional branching within your workflows.

-*   `to(targetNode)`: Specifies the target node for the transition.
+*   `to(targetNode)`: Specifies the target node for the transition based on the action returned by the preceding node.

 ## Basic Usage & Examples

-More detailed implementations available in the [examples](examples/) directory.

 ### 1. Simple Node